cactuzhead/Advanced-Progress-Bars/index.md

 ![Text Diagram](/docs/assets/Obsidian Advanced Progress Bars - Text Diagram.png)

-If you toggle each text item `on`, it will display that particular text on your progress bar.
+If you toggle each text item `on`, it will display that particular text on your progress bar (see image above).

 The `completed` text will be displayed over the top of the progress bar, and will only be shown when it reaches 100%.